IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 ## <a id="introduction"></a> Introduction

-The Cell Merging feature by default provides two merging criteria that can be used.
-The first one is checking for duplicate cell values, the second one merges two cells if the second one has a *null* value.
-Aside from those pre-defined methods, the [*mergeStrategy*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeStrategy) option can be used to define a custom one as well.
+Cell Merging provides two predefined merging strategies.
+The first one checks for duplicate cell values.
+The second one merges subsequent *null* values.
+In addition to the predefined methods, the [*mergeStrategy*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeStrategy) option can be used to define a custom strategy.

-In the next sections we will go in detail showing both pre-defined methods of merging as well as give an example of how to define a custom one to be used in a more complex scenario.
-We will focus mainly on *"physical"* cell merging. *"visual"* cell merging is similar to it in terms of configuration, but it can have slight difference in the visible result.
+In the next sections we will go in detail showing both predefined methods of merging as well as give an example of how to define a custom one to be used in a more complex scenario.
+We will focus mainly on *"physical"* cell merging. *"visual"* cell merging is similar to it in terms of configuration, but it can have slight differences in the visible result.

 ## <a id="merge-predefined"></a> Pre-defined Merge Strategies

-In order to specify which pre-defined method to be used for merging cells, the [*mergeStrategy*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeStrategy) will need to be set either to "duplicate" or "null".
-By default the *mergeStrategy* option is set to "duplicate"
+In order to specify which predefined method is used for cell merging, the [*mergeStrategy*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeStrategy) property needs to be set to either `"duplicate"` or `"null"` (defaults to `"duplicate"`).

 ### <a id="merge-duplicate"></a> Duplicate strategy

-When the `mergeStrategy` option is set to *"duplicate"*, the way it determines if two cells need to be merged is by comparing their cell values.
-If they have one type and are the same, the two cells will be eligible for merging.
+When the `mergeStrategy` option is set to *"duplicate"*, the way it determines if two cells should be merged is by comparing their values.
+If they pass a *`===`* check (which means they have both equal value and equal type), the two cells will be eligible for merging.
 After that depending on the [*mergeType*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeType) option cells will be merged accordingly.

-Since we are merging cells on duplicate values, each row in the data for the grid would need to have these values as well.
-Let's take for example the following data structure:
+Let's take the following data structure as an example:

 ```json
 var productData1 = [